The latest report assessing how well Vermont is taking care of its children has both good news and bad.

 First the good news: The rate of teen pregnancy is trending downward, the number of Vermonters receiving benefits through WIC -- the federal nutrition assistance program for women, infants and children -- has held steady, and Vermont's infant mortality rate remains below the national average at just under five per 1,000 births, according to an annual report compiled by Voices for Vermont's Children.

 The report, "The State of Our Children: Kids Count," is part of a national initiative by the Annie E. Casey Foundation.
 In it, the authors point to the growing income inequality and its effect on childhood poverty, which in Vermont has increased 25 percent since 2007.
 Much of that increase can be attributed to the Great Recession, but regardless of the reason, it's unacceptable.

 Childhood poverty has lasting impacts on physical and social-emotional health and can result in long-term health complications, including stunted growth, obesity and a host of developmental issues, according to the report.
 These disadvantages often carry on into adulthood, which only serves to perpetuate the vicious cycle of poverty here and across the country.

 Fortunately, Vermont has a social safety net designed to combat some of the negative effects of poverty and give these children a fighting chance to end that vicious cycle.
 For example, Vermont has made an impact on childhood hunger by increasing access to school meals and 3SquaresVT, the state's food stamp program.
-Enrollment in school meal programs has increased 100 percent in the past decade, according to the report.
-Having a full belly instead of an empty one is certainly more conducive to learning, and a good education is the best way out of poverty.

 Furthermore, the majority of Vermont children, 98 percent, have health care coverage.
 Forty-six percent of Vermont children had coverage through Dr. Dynasaur, the state's publicly financed health care program for children and pregnant women, according to the report.